Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Conclusion

 \section{Conclusion}

-In this paper, we introduce the CBS-GPT model, which consists of hybrid embedding and encoder blocks.
-The CBS-GPT is applied to the prediction of GW waveform after the response of the space-based gravitational wave detector and TDI 2.0 combination.
-Three models are trained separately for MBHB, EMRIs, and GB wave sources to predict the next 200-point waveform by feeding the previous 4,000-point waveform.
-In the case of complex instrument response, wide parameter range, and large frequency band span, the average overlaps between the predicted waveform and the target waveform of MBHB, EMRIs, and GB reach 0.981, 0.912, and 0.991, respectively.
-Intermediate-frequency waveforms exhibit superior prediction performance compared to both high-frequency and low-frequency counterparts.
+In this paper, we introduce the CBS-GPT model, consisting of hybrid embedding and encoder blocks.
+The CBS-GPT is applied to predict GW waveforms after the TDI 2.0 response.
+We investigated two scenarios of different extrapolation ratios between input and predicted waveform length.
+Different models are trained for MBHB, EMRIs, and GB.
+In the 20:1 and 1:1 extrapolation scenarios, the average overlaps between the predicted waveform and the target waveform of MBHB, EMRIs, and GB reach 0.981, 0.912, 0.991, and 0.990, 0.807, 0.991, respectively.
+EMRIs exhibited poorer performance in the 1:1 extrapolation due to their complex waveform patterns and rich amplitude variations caused by eccentricity.
+We also proved the strong generalization of CBS-GPT on MBHB waveforms.

-At the same time, the visualization of the attention map illustrates that CBS-GPT adjusts the attention map based on the varying frequencies of the waveform.
-We discovered that the correlation coefficient between the hidden parameters of the CBS-GPT model and the waveforms is relatively high, indicating that the model can match the waveform's phase information extremely well.
-This allows our model to accurately match phase and frequency information.
-Our results show that CBS-GPT has the ability to comprehend detailed waveform properties, make predictions based on the input waveform data, and exhibit remarkable learning performance over waveforms of varied frequencies.
-We are confident that large models can be further used in gravitational wave data processing in the future.
-For instance, the powerful learning capabilities of CBS-GPT hold the potential for future applications in tasks such as the gap completion of data from space-based GW detectors, GW signal detection, and signal noise reduction.
+Moreover, we introduced a correlation coefficient and found that the correlation between hidden parameters of CBS-GPT and waveform was relatively high, which indicated that the model could learn waveform's phase information extremely well.
+Overall, our results show that CBS-GPT has the ability to comprehend detailed waveform properties and make predictions over varied frequencies.
+We are confident that in the future, large AI models such as CBS-GPT can be applied to GW data processing tasks including complex waveforms generation and gap imputation.